Yacent/ReactTutorialInPDF/README.md

 + http://cuiqingcai.com/1052.html (转载自 静觅: Python爬虫学习系列教程) Before you start this project, Please confirm that you have the basic knowleage of Internet worm.

+## Solution Step

+1. Fetch the tutorial page of React
+2. get the nav-side ul list into an array
+3. send request according to the array, fetch the page and write into a page
+4. convert the page.html with weasyprint into PDF

 ## Dependencies

 + Requests